California Transparency in Supply Chains Act

-As part of our contractor selection process, the company performs preliminary screenings, to identify areas of risk and weaknesses in social compliance policies and practices.
+As part of our contractor selection process, the company performs preliminary screenings to identify areas of risk and weaknesses in social compliance policies and practices.

 Supplier Verification and Audits

-Our verification and audit program is designed to evaluate suppliers’ compliance with our Code of Conduct on an annual basis through the use of onsite assessments conducted by third party monitoring firms.
-In addition to the annual audits, the Fair Labor Association conducts assessments of a sampling of our facilities throughout the year.
-A finding of noncompliance with our Code of Conduct and other audit criteria relating to forced labor or child labor may be based on a supplier’s failure to adequately document compliance, even if no actual forced labor or child labor violation has occurred.
+Our verification and assessment program is designed to evaluate suppliers’ compliance with our Code of Conduct on an annual basis through the use of onsite assessments conducted by third party monitoring firms.
+In addition to the annual assessments, the Fair Labor Association conducts assessments of a sampling of our facilities throughout the year.
+A finding of noncompliance with our Code of Conduct and other assessment criteria relating to forced labor or child labor may be based on a supplier’s failure to adequately document compliance, even if no actual forced labor or child labor violation has occurred.
 An audit that discloses serious violations or weaknesses in a supplier’s policy or practices regarding forced labor and child labor may lead to suspension or termination of our business with the supplier.
 We have zero tolerance for forced labor and child labor.
 If any such practices are revealed in assessments, we require suppliers to rectify the problem, and, if they fail to do so, we immediately terminate the business relationship for a period of no less than 12 months.